stablekernel/safe_config/README.md

 you haven't typo'ed any YAML key names.

 Consider a case where you want to configure the port and the Server header of your application.
-You define a subclass of ConfigurationItem with those properties:
+You define a subclass of `Configuration` with those properties:

 ```
-class ApplicationConfiguration extends ConfigurationItem {
+class ApplicationConfiguration extends Configuration {
  	ApplicationConfiguration(String fileName) :
  		super.fromFile(fileName);